 - The Bank has a clear and unambiguous guideline for the selection of counterparts for liquidity management and FX (spot) trading, including type of counterpart as well as credit rating.
 The Board of Directors approves specific credit limits for all credit exposures; - Credit risk in relation to FX Spot positions with counterparties or clients are secured with collateral or margin agreements.
-All positions with clients are liquidated when margin utilisation exceeds certain pre-defined levels; - Settlement risk is, to the extent possible, reduced by Delivery versus Payment (DvP) settlement or other settlement agreements, which reduces settlement risk; - The Board of Directors receives management information depicting the credit exposures on a regular basis, at least quarterly; - Reporting and control is done on a daily basis, with the Risk Function responsible for reporting and escalating any limit breaches; - Limit breaches are rectified without undue delay and in turn be reported (either immediately or in the next regular report depending on the situation).
-If for any reason a Board limit breach cannot be rectified immediately, the Board of Directors are notified without undue delay and a temporary mandate increase may be sought; - In light of the Capital Requirements Regulation, the Bank ensures at all times that Large Exposures do not become excessive in relation to its capital base as further limited in the Risk Appetite Policy, and that any breaches are reported to the Board and the CSSF and rectified without delay.
+All positions with clients are liquidated when margin utilisation exceeds certain pre-defined levels; - Intra-day exposures, to the extent possible, are reduced by Delivery Versus Payment settlement or other settlement agreements, which reduce settlement risk; - Settlement risk is normally assumed toward counterparties with a minimum rating.
+The Bank may however, on a selective basis and after careful consideration, allocate a part of the overall limit to counterparties with a lower rating.
+Any such exposures are subject to increased reviews, i.e. every 6 months and the Bank will always strive to require relevant collateral, something which is a firm requirement for any risks below BBB-; - The Board of Directors receives management information depicting the credit exposures on a regular basis, at least quarterly; - Reporting and control is done on a daily basis, with the Risk Function responsible for reporting and escalating any limit breaches; - Limit breaches are rectified without undue delay and in turn be reported (either immediately or in the next regular report depending on the situation).
+If for any reason a Board limit breach

+- cannot be rectified immediately, the Board of Directors are notified without undue delay and a temporary mandate increase may be sought; - In light of the Capital Requirements Regulation, the Bank ensures at all times that Large Exposures do not become excessive in relation to its capital base as further limited in the Risk Appetite Policy, and that any breaches are reported to the Board and the CSSF and rectified without delay.

-The Bank is monitoring its credit and counterparty risk exposures.
+The Bank monitors its credit and counterparty risk exposures.
 The regulatory capital is calculated based on the standardised method to credit risk as defined in CRR/CRD IV.
 Moreover, the Bank has - in order to ensure compliance with the Large Exposure regime - a Risk Appetite measure in place to limit the exposure towards individual clients or groups of connected clients.

-As at 31 December 2020, the Bank did not apply any credit risk mitigation techniques.
+As at 31 December 2021, the Bank did not apply any credit risk mitigation techniques.